jamesshore/testing-without-mocks-complex/README.md

 * *Structured logs.* Logs are written as JSON with arbitrary properties.
 * *Correlation IDs.* All logs related to a single user-side request have the same `correlationId` field, which is passed from the web server to the microservice.
 * *Error handling.* Microservice failures are handled gracefully, with appropriate logging and error recovery.
-* *Timeouts and request cancellation.* When the microservice doesn't respond quickly enough, the request is cancelled.
+* *Timeouts and request cancellation.* When the microservice doesn't respond quickly enough, the request is cancelled, and the failure is handled gracefully.

 For educational purposes, the code is written "close to the metal" with minimal dependencies.